 Tip #2: Wait until you go away for a few days and leave a few cups of bleach around.
 Your house will smell of the bleach for awhile but it will kill the smoke smell.

-Tip #3: Use this solution to wash all painted walls and ceiling: 1 gallon warm water, 1/2 cup plain ammonia, 1/4 cup white vinegar, 1/4 cup washing soda (found in laundry additives area of market).
+Tip #3: Use this solution to wash all painted walls and ceiling: 1 gallon warm water, 1/2 cup plain ammonia, 1/4 cup white vinegar, 1/4 cup washing soda.

 Tip #4: After weeks of washing with different solutions.
 I went out an purchased Kilz primer/sealer at Walmart.
 On Sunday, I put it on the ceiling and walls, and now the walls don't sweat yellowish/brown anymore.
 As soon as the bathroom would steam up from a shower, the walls would just drip that awful stuff!
 Yuk!
 If you accidentally splashed the walls with some water, it would just bleed yellow/brown cigarette stain.
 Today, I splashed the walls and the water didn't turn color.
 I'm going to wait a week until I paint the walls.

 Tip #5: Well now...just adding to the list of suggestions.
 I am a "former" smoker (light to moderate).
 I had the same "yellowing" problem.
-Then, to help eliminate the ODOR...I stumbled across two products from the brand name WIZARD...one is a spray can and is labeled as TOBACCO ODOR NEUTRALIZER.
+Then, to help eliminate the ODOR...I stumbled across two products...one is a spray can and is labeled as TOBACCO ODOR NEUTRALIZER.
 The second product is also a tobacco odor neutralizer but is an oil that is heated by their little "plug it in the wall" device.
 I had mine tied to a timer that would turn on for an hour in the mid morning, and again for another hour around dinner time.
 Now, "I" could not tell the difference.
 But the non smokers sure could tell the difference.
-And, if "I" went outdoors to do some yard work or something else...I could come back inside and smell the smoke odor if I did not use the Wizard products.
-This is not a plug for Wizard.
-Just what "I" found to be quite effective.
+And, if "I" went outdoors to do some yard work or something else...I could come back inside and smell the smoke odor if I did not use the products.

 Tip #6: I hope you've already remedied your problem, but here's something for future reference...sit bowls of plain white vinegar around.
 It will get rid of the smell.
 Also, cleaning walls with vinegar also takes the smell out and most of the time takes care of the yellow staining too.
 If you have children or pets, soak cotton balls with vinegar, put them in a jar with a metal lid and punch holes in the lid.
 Sit these throughout the house and it will absorb the smell.